vuejs/v2.vuejs.org/src/guide/conditional.md

 ### Component caveat

-When used with components and `v-show`, `v-else` doesn't get applied properly due to directives priorities.
+When used with components and `v-show`, `v-else` doesn't get applied properly due to directive priorities.
 So instead of doing this:

 ```html
 <custom-component v-show="condition"></custom-component>